Yale University is home to many amazing dance

 founded in 1991 by two undergraduate students and

-have had a steady following ever since, selling
+have had a steady following ever since, selling out

-modern to contemporary African.
+to contemporary African.

 RB welcomes dances who have varied backgrounds and

 talents.
 As a co-ed, multicultural group, we value